 - Accountability that stays with the regulated organization, not with suppliers

-Why single-function ownership always creates gaps
+Why single-function ownership ownership fails

 What the triad looks like in practice